alemar99/blog.marcolini.dev/src/content/blog/02-pydantic-optional-model/index.md

 The proposed solution works, but there's a catch: you won't get any help from type hints, because `PartialUser` is considered of type `type[User]`.
 For that, you'll also get linting errors when not specifying all the parameters like: `Argument missing for parameter "last_name"`.

 # A better solution
-Since, doing this in a dynamic way is not possible because we will lose the benefits of type hints, I came up with a different idea.
-What if we could code-generate the models with optional fields, starting from the original model in a programmatic way?
+Since doing this in a dynamic way would sacrifice type hints, I came up with a different idea.
+What if we could **generate these partial models programmatically**, starting from the original model?

-Here is my solution to the problem: a script that scans the pydantic models defined under the `MODELS_PATH` and generates a model inside the `PARTIAL_MODELS_PATH` which has the same set of fields, with the same type hints, but all of them are optional.
+That’s exactly what my solution does: it's a script that scans your Pydantic models and creates copies where all fields are preserved -- including type hints -- but made optional.

+## Key Features
+- Supports both **Pydantic v1** and **Pydantic v2**
+- **Automatically generates** partial models from existing ones
+- **Detects changes** in model name, field names, or types to determine whether regeneration is needed
+- Use a simple `@generate_partial` decorator to flag models for generation
+- Add **custom methods** to the generated models without worrying about overwrites
+- Includes a base class for partial models where you can define shared logic or behavior

-You can see the script, together with a minimal working example in the [dedicated github repository](https://github.com/alemar99/pydantic-optional-models).
+You can find the script and a minimal working example in the [dedicated GitHub repository](https://github.com/alemar99/pydantic-optional-models).